written check

 What is FSA and HSA?

-The medical expenses that these accounts can be used for many kinds of health-related expenses including:
+The medical expenses that these accounts can be used for include:

 These accounts are owned by your employer, rather than the individual, and cannot be carried over as you change employers.